irinatu17/Holiday-Planner/README.md

 </div>

 ## Features
+### Existing Features
-The navbar at the top of the page allows user to easily navigate throughout the webpage.
-It includes three parts: “About”, “Travel Packages” and “Contact us” that allows user to scroll to these sections, by clicking on the button.
-Logo “TravelWithLove” reloads the homepage by clicking on it.
-The navigation bar is shown only on the laptop and tablet screens and was removed from the mobile device in order to enhance UX after some testing was made, that from my prospective improves UX and gives more free space on screens with small resolutions.
+ - The **navbar** is fixed at the top of the page, allows user to easily navigate throughout the webpage.
+It includes following parts: "How it works", "Map", "Travel Packages" and "Contact" that allows user to scroll to these sections, by clicking on the link.
+Logo “HolidayPlanner” reloads the homepage by clicking on it.
+On the smaller resolutions the navbar is collapsed into a burger icon.
+Menu links appear when the burger icon is clicked and collapse back, when clicked again.

+- The section **How it works** is static and displays the information about the main idea of the website with instructions about how to use it.

-A search bar with a placeholder “Enter the city to start…” uses the Google Places API and autocomplete provides a list of locations to search for.
+ - A **search bar** with a placeholder “Enter a city” uses the Google Places API and autocomplete provides a list of locations to search for.

-The button group including the following buttons “Hotels”, “Restaurants”, “Attractions” and “Shopping” allows a user to choose the category for the nearby search, which will display markers on the map for the selected option.
+ - The **button group** including the following buttons “Hotels”, “Restaurants”, “Attractions” and “Shopping” allows a user to choose the **category** for the search, which will display markers on the map for the selected option.

-The icon information window, that appears when a user clicks on one of the markers, gives the user the ability to get more detailed information, displaying name, address, contact number, an external link to the website.
+- The icon **information window**, that appears when a user clicks on one of the markers, gives the user the ability to get more detailed information, displaying name, address, contact number, an external link to the website.

-The section “About” is static and displays the information about the main idea of the website.

-The image carousel displays 3 vertically centred responsive images when a user clicks on one of the cards in a “Travel Packages” section.
+- The **image carousel** displays 3 vertically centred responsive images when a user clicks on one of the cards in a “Travel Packages” section.
 It was made by combing modal and carousel components from Bootstrap.

-The "Read more…" button toggles the paragraphs describing the travel package by using a smooth slide up or down animation.
+- The **Read more** button toggles the paragraphs describing the travel package by using a smooth slide up or down animation.

-The “Contact us” modal allows users to contact the TravelWithLove management by filling out the form.
-After submission and sending the e-mail the vertically centred pop-up appears, letting the user know that his enquiry was successfully sent.
+- The **Contact section** allows users to contact the company management by filling out the form.
+After submission and sending the e-mail the vertically centred pop-up appears, letting the user know that his/her enquiry was successfully sent.

-The buttons for social links allow users to open the websites in new tab by using 'target="_blank".
+- The **footer** contains the buttons for social links allow users to open the websites in new tab by using 'target="_blank".

 ## Testing

 ### User scenarios that were used for testing are detailed below: